programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 | Phrase search (quotes) | `"mexican immigrant"` | N/A | Requires the words to appear adjacent; differs from `mexican AND immigrant` (which only requires co‑occurrence in a document). |

 The searching strategies above are often available in all sorts of information retrieval systems and they provide a basis for constructing complex queries.
 SolrWayback also provides searching capabilities that are tailored towards the specific content from archived web material.
-The warc-indexer parsed and analysed content and metadata for each document during the indexing section above.[^16] In practice, this means much of the metadata is searchable in specific *fields*.
+The <a href='https://doi.org/10.5281/zenodo.18183416'>warc-indexer</a> parsed and analysed content and metadata for each document during the indexing section above.
+In practice, this means much of the metadata is searchable in specific *fields*.
 A specific field can contain one type of content and only that type.
 For instance, all documents have the field `content_length` which contains a number representing how much content is available in the given document.
 A long text document would have a high number in this field, whereas a short status update or an almost empty website would have a much lower number in this field.

 Searchable fields can be inputted as a query following the syntax: `fieldname:value in field`.
 To find documents with a content length of exactly 500, use: `content_length:500`.
 In your collection this returns zero results.
 This is due to the fact that content lengths are often hard to specify directly.